SRN History

 - blog for Sociological Review

 Following on from this event we recruited nine volunteers from across the country to join the SRN working group.
+Members if this working group who remained involved when SRN became a Community Interest Company were:

 Peter Beresford (East Anglia)